vivekanandpkr/vivekanandpkr/README.md

 ## 🔬 Exploring the Data Universe

 In my data-driven adventures, I'm currently:
-- 📊 Building predictive models for Big Data, Healthcare and commercial applications.
+- 📊 Building predictive models for Big Data, Healthcare and Commercial Applications.
 - 📈 Analyzing data to uncover hidden patterns in Commercial, Analytics, Product Management and Service.
 - 📊 Crafting Visualizations to analyze big data for desision support.
 - 💡 Exploring innovative ways to apply AI and ML in real-world scenarios.